 Internal freedom of movement is one of the European Union's four fundamental freedoms and is necessary for the EU single market to function.
 Yet official statistics on the migration of workers are constrained.
 They are limited in their ability to distinguish population subgroups, come with a considerable time lag of a year or more and are fully reliant on individual member states' measurements.
-Current data sources also tend to underestimate the overall extent of mobility by notably not covering short-term moves and not capturing most recent movers.
+Current data sources also tend to underestimate the overall extent of mobility by not covering short-term moves and not capturing the most recent movers.

 Given the importance of freedom of movement, it is crucial for European institutions to have robust, rich and up-to-date data to monitor it.
 Big data sources from social media, such as Twitter and Facebook, offer opportunities to bridge the gap between official statistics and recent migration trends.

 The European Commission (EC) asked RAND Europe to investigate the potential for using social media data to estimate both migration flows and stocks of migrants.
 Migration flows are the number of migrants entering or leaving a country during a specified time period; stocks of migrants are the number of migrants in a particular country at a specified time.
 Researchers collaborated with experts from the Vienna Institute for Demography, the University of Manchester, Washington University, the Qatar Computing Research Institute, and the Max Planck Institute for Demographic Research.
 The ultimate objective is to develop a sustainable method of measurement and model of calculation of (labour) mobility and migration within the EU.

 Social media can provide high quantities of anonymous information that is geo-tagged, giving the geographical location of individual users’ content.
 Researchers collected social media data, in particular from Facebook and Twitter, to measure EU migration.
 They then used a two-pronged approach to develop models to estimate stocks of EU migrants and EU migration flows.